 A pioneering endevour

-The first existing study on the Constitution as a lieu de mémoire
+The first existing study on a Constitution as a place of memory

 Un unexplored area of research

-We-R explores the role of Constitutions in forging memory and identity.
-It then examines how constitutionally defined narratives exercise their influence over legislation, politics and society.
+What is the role of Constitutions in forging collective memory and national identity?
+We-R examines how constitutionally defined narratives exercise their influence over legislation, politics, and society.

-While the existing studies are focused on the reconciliatory potential of the Constitution, We-R focuses on how Constitutions are used as tools for creating divisions and regimes of exclusion.
+Existing studies are focused on the reconciliatory potential of Constitutions.
+We-R focuses on how Constitutions are used as tools for creating divisions and regimes of exclusion.

 Innovative Multimethod Approach